pavan-kumar636/Shopping-Assistant-AI/README.md

 </details>
 <br>

-__Setup SerpApi account and replace API key__
+#__Setup SerpApi account and replace API key__

-In serp_api.py file, you can notice that api_key is required for the Google Search API to function.
+#In serp_api.py file, you can notice that api_key is required for the Google Search API to function.
 Follow the instructions to obtain your free Google Search API key

-Steps to register and get your Free SerpAPI key:
+#Steps to register and get your Free SerpAPI key:

-1. Visit the SerpAPI website:
+#1.
+Visit the SerpAPI website:
-Go to SerpAPI’s official website.
+#Go to SerpAPI’s official website.

-2. Sign up for an account:
+#2.
+Sign up for an account:
-Click on the “Sign Up” button.
+#Click on the “Sign Up” button.
-Provide your email address and create a password, or sign up using a social media account.
+#Provide your email address and create a password, or sign up using a social media account.

-3. Access your API key:
+#3.
+Access your API key:
-Once logged in, navigate to your account dashboard.
+#Once logged in, navigate to your account dashboard.
-Locate your unique Private API key displayed on the dashboard and copy it.
+#Locate your unique Private API key displayed on the dashboard and copy it.

-4. Add the API key to your code:
+#4.
+Add the API key to your code:
-Replace api_key in the serp_api.py code with the API key you obtained.
+#Replace api_key in the serp_api.py code with the API key you obtained.
 You can open the serp_api.py file using the button below.

 <details>
   <summary>Running the application</summary>